 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond the child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.

 It may involve seeing or hearing the ill-treatment of another.
 This can also occur when a child is a young carer for a parent who is disabled, has mental health problems or misuses alcohol or drugs.
-It may involve seeing or hearing the ill-treatment of another - for example where there is fighting or violence in the home
+It may involve seeing or hearing, for example, fighting or violence in the home.